purescript/documentation/guides/Getting-Started.md

 Try running the PureScript compiler on the command line to verify that the PureScript compiler executables are available on your `$PATH`:

     purs

-It can also be installed from [Hackage](http://hackage.haskell.org/package/purescript), or by downloading the latest [binary bundle](https://github.com/purescript/purescript/releases) for your OS.
-If you do so, make sure the `purs` executable is on your `$PATH`.

 If you encounter problems during installation, see the compiler's [Install Guide](https://github.com/purescript/purescript/blob/master/INSTALL.md) for troubleshooting suggestions.